 - Add ground fish meal (for calcium) to your soil (for calcium)

 - Sprinkle epsom salts around the tomato plants

 - Mixing ground egg shells with your compost

-Use good compost along with your original soil when planting initially, for an even better start.
+Whatever you use, just make sure you use good compost along with your original soil when planting initially, for an even better start.